Engadine, New South Wales: Landmarks

 Engadine is bounded by The Royal National Park to the east, and Heathcote National Park to the west.
 Visitors to the suburb can view across the Sydney Basin from its southern edge northwards to the Sydney CBD.
 The area also features rolling sandstone slopes and cliffs in places, with an abundance of native trees throughout.
 Natural landmarks include 'the Needles' and 'the Blue Lagoon' along the Woronora River, and the Engadine Wetlands to the east of the railway station.

 Commercial area

 Engadine is mostly residential with some commercial and light industrial areas.
 The commercial area is located close to Engadine railway station and the Princes Highway.
 A shopping centre called Engadine Central includes supermarkets, grocery and specialty shops and Engadine Library.

 Transport

 Engadine railway station is on the Illawarra line of the Sydney Trains network.
 It is located close to the Princes Highway.
-Bus Routes 991, 992, 993 and 996 are served by Transdev NSW.
+Bus Routes 991, 992, 993 and 996 are served by U-Go Mobility.

 A road built by using soft plastics and glass mixed with recycled asphalt has been laid on the Old Princes Highway between Cooper Street and Engadine Road.